charles2gan/GDA-android-reversing-Tool/README.md

 # ˇ GDA(GJoy Dex Analysizer)

-GDA, a new Dalvik bytecode decompiler, is implemented in C++ to provide more sophisticated, fast and convenient decompilation support.
-GDA is completely self-independent and stable.
-It supports APK, DEX, ODEX, OAT files(supports JAR, CLASS and AAR files since 3.79), and run without installation and Java VM support.
-And you can use it in any newly installed windows system and virtual machine system without additional configuration.
-GDA original file is 2m, and the size of the new version is increased to 5M after VMP protection.
+GDA, a new Dalvik bytecode decompiler, is implemented in C++ to provide faster, Low memory&disk consumption decompilation support for the APK, DEX, ODEX, OAT files(supports JAR, CLASS and AAR files since 3.79).
+GDA is completely self-independent and works without Java VM and installation, so it works well in any newly installed windows system and virtual machine system without additional configuration.
+GDA Decompiler project started in 2013 and its first version 1.0 released in 2015 at www.gda.wiki:9090.

-GDA is not only a decompiler, but also a powerful and fast reverse analysis platform.
-It supports not only routine analysis operations, but also **Malicious behavior detection, Privacy leaking detection, Vulnerability detection, Path solving, Packer identification, Variable tracking analysis, Deobfuscation, Python& Java scripts, Device memory extraction, Data decryption and encryption** etc.
+GDA is also a powerful and fast reverse analysis platform.
+Which does not only supports the basic decompiling operation, but also many excellent functions like **Malicious behavior detection, Privacy leaking detection, Vulnerability detection, Path solving, Packer identification, Variable tracking analysis, Deobfuscation, Python& Java scripts, Device memory extraction, Data decryption and encryption** etc.

-In addition, GDA has more excellent features as follows:
+All the excellent features as follows: